Spittal/vue-i18n-extract/docs/getting-started.md

 yarn global add vue-i18n-extract
 ```

-From anywhere you can now run:
+Then from anywhere you can now run:

 ```sh
 vue-i18n-extract report -v './path/to/your/vue-files/**/*.?(js|vue)' -l './path/to/your/language-files/*.?(js|json)'
 ```